spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Pro/install.md

 Now you can start using the package in your project.
 For more information, please refer to the [Getting Started Page](./../GettingStarted.md).

-The documentation for pro features are here:
+The documentation for pro features is here:

 - [Spreadsheet Download](./spreadsheetdownload.md)